taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

 **Browser-extensions**
- * [napari-chatgpt](https://github.com/royerlab/napari-chatgpt) - A napari plugin to process and analyse images with chatGPT!
+ * [kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.

 **NLP**
- * [WizardLM](https://github.com/nlpxucan/wizardlm) - Family of instruction-following LLMs powered by Evol-Instruct: WizardLM, WizardCoder
+ * [sparrow](https://github.com/katanaml/sparrow) - Data extraction from documents with ML
+ * [lamini](https://github.com/lamini-ai/lamini) - Today:🎉Hosted data generator for training LLMs like ChatGPT 🎉An open-source LLM, trained on the generated data with the Lamini engine 👉Early access waitlist to full training, incl. enterprise VPC etc.
+ * [long_stable_diffusion](https://github.com/sharonzhou/long_stable_diffusion) - Long-form text-to-images generation, using a pipeline of deep generative models (GPT-3 and Stable Diffusion)

 **Openai**
- * [obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes in Obsidian!
-Plus, see what's most relevant in real-time!
-Interact and stay organized.
-Powered by OpenAI ChatGPT, GPT-4 & Embeddings.
+ * [nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.
+ * [reliableGPT](https://github.com/berriai/reliablegpt) - Get 100% uptime, reliability from OpenAI.
+Handle Rate Limit, Timeout, API, Keys Errors

 **Others**
- * [chatgpt-source-watch](https://github.com/0xdevalias/chatgpt-source-watch) - Analyzing the evolution of ChatGPT's codebase through time with curated archives and scripts
+ * [PROFILEGPT](https://github.com/odiks/profilegpt) - PROFILEGPT is a tool for analyzing profiles and hashtags on Twitter.
+The application exploits various technologies and APIs to collect data and generate information for users.

-_Updated on June 26, 2023_ (A total of 833 repositories listed.)
+_Updated on June 27, 2023_ (A total of 840 repositories listed.)

 ## Table of contents